jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

          <div class="layerDescription">Renters</div>
       </div>
     ```
-    Notice that the specification for the `class=layerDescription` was defined in the CSS:
+    *Notice* that the specification for the `class=layerDescription` was defined in the CSS:

     ```css
+     FIND THIS CODE AND EXAMINE IT, BUT YOU DON"T NEED TO ADD THIS A SECOND TIME.
         .layerDescription {
             color: white;
             float: left;